yvonnecreter/googlevisionapi/README.md

 # Google Vision Toolbox

+# Important

+The API is inactive, but you can clone the repository and insert your own key.
+I made this repository public anyways since I coudln't find any public code examples that were Vision with NodeJs.
+Besides, Google Vision should by now have been replaced with Vertex AI.

 ## Integrated APIs

 Google Vision Logo Detection

 ## How to run the source code locally
 To change API token and run the code locally